Masked Booby

 The masked booby nests in large colonies.
 It makes its nest in a shallow depression on the ground.
 The female usually lays 1-2 eggs.
 Both parents incubate the eggs.
 They use their webbed feet to warm the eggs.

 The eggs hatch in about 43 days.
 If there are two eggs, the first may hatch up to nine days before the second egg.
-The chicks fledge when they are a little over three months old.
+The chicks fledge (develop flight feathers) when they are a little over three months old.
 They continue to be cared for by their parents for another one or two months.
 Males mate with only one female.

 The masked booby has a lifespan of 15-20 years.